ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 The repository contains the complete Certifier Framework source and a number of examples as well as complete instructions.
-In particular, the sample in sample_app policy is a complete guide on building and application, policy and deploying a service.
+In particular, the sample in sample_app/simple_app policy is a complete guide on building and developing an application, and policy as well as deploying a service.

 ## Documentation and Installation